Flash Gordon (film): Critical reception

 The film received overall positive reviews, holding an 83% approval rating at the film review aggregator Rotten Tomatoes, based on 52 reviews.
 The film ranked No. 88 on the Rotten Tomatoes Journey Through Sci-Fi List (100 Best-Reviewed Sci-Fi Movies).

 The film found appreciation with some film critics, such as The New Yorker's Pauline Kael.
 Kael described Flash Gordon as having "some of the knowing, pleasurable giddiness of the fast-moving Bonds...
 The director, Mike Hodges, gets right into comic-strip sensibility and pacing".
+Todd McCarthy of Variety called it a "pretty but dumb sci-fi pic" which "lacks the wit and verve of Superman" however, thought it would be a good holiday moneymaker and that audiences might find the badness of Jones' performance part of the fun of the film.
 Roger Ebert also praised Flash Gordon, stating "Flash Gordon is played for laughs, and wisely so...
 This is space opera, a genre invented by Edgar Rice Burroughs and Hugo Gernsback and other men of unlimited imagination harnessed to definitely limited skills.
 It's fun to see it done with energy and love and without the pseudo-meaningful apparatus of the Force and Trekkie Power...
 Is it fun?
 Yeah, sort of, it is".

 In contrast, Leslie Halliwell wrote in 1981 that the film was "another addition to the increasing numbers of such things being restaged at enormous expense fifty years after their prime".
 Richard Combs in the Monthly Film Bulletin called it "an expensively irrelevant gloss on its sources".
 Godfrey Fitzsimmons of The Irish Times said "Flash Gordon is a hodge-podge...the humour is not very funny and much of the "serious" element is hilarious, which makes for an unsatisfying film".
-Von Sydow (Ming) received a good deal of praise for his performance, but Jones (Gordon) was nominated for a Golden Raspberry Award for Worst Actor.
+Max von Sydow (Ming the Merciless) received a good deal of praise for his performance, but Jones (Gordon) was nominated for a Golden Raspberry Award for Worst Actor at the 1st Golden Raspberry Awards.
 Before the film's run in theaters, a sequel was considered and according to Brian Blessed on the Region 2 DVD commentary for Flash Gordon – Silver Anniversary Edition, the sequel was going to be set on Mars, as a possible update of the very successful Universal Pictures Flash Gordon serials starring Buster Crabbe.